IceCubeOpenSource/i3deepice/README.md

   - CUDA Toolkit
   - cuDNN

 As mentioned above there is a singularity/docker container which has a working version of the libraries.
 The only thing that is needed in this cases are the Nvidia GPU drivers (see `https://www.tensorflow.org/install/docker` for reference).
-For an example of how the singularity command could look like compare the environment script in `./examples/singularity_env.sh`.
+For an example of how the singularity command could look like consult the environment script in `./examples/singularity_env.sh`.